FSCC flags concentration risks in financial system

 To address emerging risks, particularly from non-bank financial institutions adopting new business models, the council said it is expanding its surveillance network, enhancing data quality, and strengthening oversight.

-The FSCC also recognized efforts by the Philippine Deposit Insurance Corporation (PDIC) to refine its early intervention frameworks aimed at addressing bank distress and preserving public confidence.
+The FSCC also recognized efforts by the PDIC to refine its early intervention frameworks aimed at addressing bank distress and preserving public confidence.

 The latest assessment builds on the council’s previous meeting in November 2025, when it identified the mapping of corporate linkages as a priority initiative for 2026 to better detect contagion pathways and stress points in the financial system.